1DGK/1dgk.github.io/misc.md

 ### Media
 **Currently reading**:
-- Springfield Confidential by Mike Reiss
+- Springfield Confidential, Mike Reiss
-- The Passage by Justin Cronin
+- The Passage, Justin Cronin
+- A Mind for Numbers, Barbara Oakley

 **To-read** (max 10):
 - The Untouchables by Eliot Ness